broadinstitute/gatk-sv/website/docs/advanced/docker/manual.md

 script with a minimal example.

-:::danger Linux Machine Required
+:::danger x86 Linux Machine Required
 Only Linux machines (dedicated or virtual) are supported for building GATK-SV Docker images.
-Images created on non-Linux machines (e.g., Apple M1) may not function as intended, even if the build process runs successfully.
+In addition, images created on non-Intel processor architectures (e.g., Apple M1) may not function as intended, even if the build process runs successfully.
 :::